Growth and shrinkage of tissue sheets on substrates: buds, buckles, and pores: Freely suspended tissue sheet

 \section{Freely suspended tissue sheet}

 Before considering the interaction with the substrate, we investigate the dynamics of freely suspended tissues in the absence of a substrate.
 The tissue is initially in a tensionless state equilibrated in the absence of cell division and death with $U_{\mathrm {init}}$ under the periodic boundary conditions at $L_x=L_y=200$ and $N_{\mathrm{cell}}=33776$ [see Fig.~\ref{fig:free}(a)].
 As the cells start dividing without death ($k_{\mathrm{a}}=0$), the tissue forms wrinkles [see Fig.~\ref{fig:free}(b) and Movie S1].
 Neighboring small wrinkles fuse, but large $\Omega$-shaped wrinkles do not, since the contact of the foot regions is prevented by the convex regions.
 As the death rate $k_{\mathrm{a}}$ increases, the growth becomes slower, and the number of wrinkles decreases through more frequent fusion, since the tissues can relax into a shape of lower bending energy.
 Eventually, a single buckle is formed (Fig.~\ref{fig:free}(c)), since it has the lowest bending energy (see \ref{sec:eq}).
+This shape is called elastica~\cite{true83} that is formed in both elastic and fluid sheets~\cite{nogu11a}.
 With a further increase in $k_{\mathrm{a}}$, the tissue shrinks and disappears via forming a pore, which subsequently grows [Figs.~\ref{fig:free}(d) and (e)].
 At the threshold condition $k_{\mathrm{a}}=0.016$, the tissue forms a pore but subsequently grows and closes the pore.
 This initial slow growth rate is due to the initial relaxation of $r_{\mathrm{cl},k}$ by the removal of $U_{\mathrm {init}}$.

 These dynamics seem in contrast to previous simulations by the cell vertex~\cite{inou20} and cell-centered models~\cite{mimu23}.
 They obtained straight or winding bumps are formed instead of buds.
 We speculate that the difference comes from the suppression of the vertical growth in their simulations owing to the harmonic constraint potential for vertical cell positions.